 You need three tools for the replacement.

 - Crimping tool

 - Electrical wires

 Ensure that you buy a thermal fuse that is compatible with your model of Power Wheels.
-You can buy one on Amazon or at your local hardware store.

 Once you have everything you need, you can do the replacement.